Merlinkoss/mvvm_ddd_simple/README.md

 ## Assumptions:
 1) Fragments and navigation are not used - over-engineering for this task
-2) Database is not used
+2) Database is not used - over-engineering for this task
 3) A base theme from the application template is used
 4) Refusal of integration testing because of the simplicity of the task
 5) Primitive junit test for converters